git-merge-workshops/a-bad-monorepo/README.md

 # a-bad-mono-repo
-An example of a bad monorepo.
+An example of monorepo that contains binaries with multiple changes made to it.